 sanctions for individuals who commit these violations.
 Additionally, the College offers all students access to such training programs and educational activities.

 The College requires that each student leader and officer of student organizations recognized by the College shall complete training on domestic violence, dating violence, stalking, and sexual assault prior to receiving recognition or registration, and requires that each student athlete complete training prior to participating in intercollegiate athletic competition.

 The College will regularly assess programs and policies to determine effectiveness and relevance for students.

-Bard College will conduct campus climate assessments which will be administered no less than every other year to ascertain general awareness including student experiences with and knowledge of reporting and college adjudicatory processes, which will be developed using standard and commonly recognized research methods.
+Consistent with New York State law, Bard College will conduct campus climate assessments which will be administered no less than every other year to ascertain general awareness including student experiences with and knowledge of reporting and College adjudicatory processes, which will be developed using standard and commonly recognized research methods.

 - Make a report to local law enforcement and/or state police;

 - Have disclosures of domestic violence, dating violence, stalking, and sexual assault taken seriously;

 - Make a decision about whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressure by the institution;

 - Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard;